Charles H Adler

 Neurology, Mayo Clinic

-Professor of Neurology, Mayo Clinic College of Medicine
+Consultant and Professor of Neurology, Mayo Clinic College of Medicine

 Principal Investigator, Arizona Parkinson’s Disease Consortium

 Charles Adler received his bachelor’s degree at Temple University (BA, Biology) and earned a master’s degree and PhD in pharmacology, as well as his medical degree, from the New York University School of Medicine.
 He served his medical internship at New York University/Manhattan VA in New York and a neurology residency at the Hospital of the University of Pennsylvania and is board certified.
 Dr. Adler then completed a fellowship in movement disorders in the Department of Neurology at Graduate Hospital in Philadelphia.
 He joined the staff at Mayo Clinic in Scottsdale, Arizona where he is also a Consultant in the Department of Neurology.